-Posted in December 2013 by srlaw, Click here for PDF Article Download
+Posted on December 2013 by sr law, Click here for PDF Article Download

 Article by Lawrence Rodkin, Partner, Simon Rodkin Litigation Solicitors

 This is a practical article, the contents of which you will not find in any textbooks on Employment Law.

 The information is gained from practical experience (acquired over the years) in the filing and running of Employment Tribunal claims.